Customer Support Guide for Airties Wi-Fi

 This is typically a problem that will occur immediately after installation, but can also occur if the customer has added something to their setup after the original installation, such as a switch.

-What you can do: Send the customer the troubleshooting guide with illustrations of how cables should be connected.
+What you can do: Send the troubleshooting guide with illustrations of how cables should be connected to the customer

 If you have EyeSaaS: Check whether all the devices have a working connection to the internet.
 Can they be reached from the Customer Center?
 Do they appear in Carat?

-When you have Airties mesh Wi-Fi, Wi-Fi from the router should be switched off, both to avoid unnecessary interference / noise, and to prevent clients from connecting to the "wrong" network.
-We get a lot of reports about customers who do not see any benefit from their mesh network at all because the clients continue to connect to the old router ...
+When you have Airties mesh wifi, the router’s own wifi networks should be turned off, both to avoid unnecessary interference/noise, and to avoid clients connecting to the “wrong” network.
+We get a lot of reports about customers who do not see any benefit from their mesh network at all because the clients continue to connect to the old router …

 If you have EyeSaaS: Check the "Gateway Setup" traffic light in Carat.